 Unlike the previous example, the use of TRUE and FALSE values for the fourth parameter is generating different results.
 Because the data is not sorted, the function cannot give an accurate approximate match.
 When the data is not sorted, that the results are correct only when I used FALSE for is_sorted.

 So, what is the bottom line?

 Never lie to Google Sheets in the is_sorted parameter — if you do, it will return the favor!

 There will be times when you may encounter multiple instances of the same value in the first column.
 In the example below, Barry occurs twice.
 What happens if you use the VLOOKUP function in such a scenario?

 You may have noticed, it picks up the first Barry it encounters in the list.
 And the second Barry is not considered.

 Drawbacks with the VLOOKUP function

 There are two problems with this formula:

 - For looking up search_key, it always uses the first column within the input range.
-So it is not possible with VLOOKUP formula to fetch a cell value that is to the left of the lookup column.
+So it is not possible with VLOOKUP function to fetch a cell value that is to the left of the lookup column.